Illinois father surprises family, graduates college alongside daughter

 “So I had my cap and gown there and my diploma so I came out and said ‘I think this is why I have an alumni t-shirt’ and the confusion was a lot of fun to watch,” Loven said.

-“I was shocked when I saw the diploma it took me a second I was like wait a second thats his name he’s wearing a cap and gown and then I just started sobbing saying how proud I was of him,” Loven’s daughter Taleigh said.
+“I was shocked when I saw the diploma it took me a second I was like wait a second thats his name he’s wearing a cap and gown and then I just started sobbing saying how proud I was of him,” said Loven’s daughter Taleigh.

+“Incredibly proud.
+I could not be more proud of him and he knows that I think,” Taleigh added.

 Loven graduated with 3.99 GPA and a bachelor’s degree in finance and economics.
 He says it was all worth it.